Tudat/tudat/tutorials/matlabInterface/usage.rst

   simulation.addBodies(Sun,earth,Moon,body);

-Note that we can directly add celestial bodies for which we do not have to defined additional properties (in this case, :class:`Sun` and :class:`Moon`).
+Note that we can directly add celestial bodies for which we have not defined additional properties (in this case, :class:`Sun` and :class:`Moon`).

-We can also modify the bodies after having added them to the :class:`Simulation` by writing:
+We can also modify the bodies after having added them to :literal:`simulation` by writing:

 .. code-block:: matlab

   simulation.bodies.Asterix.mass = 5000;
   simulation.bodies.Earth.ephemeris = ConstantEphemeris(zeros(6,1));

-Note that hear we refer to the bodies by their names (:literal:`Asterix`, :literal:`Earth`) and not by the name of the MATLAB variables in which they are stored (:literal:`body`, :literal:`earth`).
+Note that here we refer to the bodies by their names (:literal:`Asterix`, :literal:`Earth`) and not by the name of the MATLAB variables in which they are stored (:literal:`body`, :literal:`earth`).
 We can also modify the body objects directly, and :literal:`simulation` will be updated automatically.
-For instance, these two lines are equivalent and can be written safely after the call to :literal:`addBodies`:
+For instance, these two lines are equivalent to the previous code block and can be written safely after the call to :literal:`addBodies`:

 .. code-block:: matlab